apache/linkis-website/faq/main.md

 Solution: The background is that the architecture of the linkis1.0 engine has been adjusted.
 After the spark session is created, in order to avoid overhead and improve execution efficiency, the session is reused.
 When we execute spark.scala for the first time, there is spark.stop() in our script.
 This command will cause the newly created session to be closed.
 When executed again, it will prompt that the session is closed, please restart it.
 Solution: first remove stop() from all scripts, and then execute the order: execute default.sql first, then execute scalaspark and pythonspark.

-#### Q20, pythonspark scheduling execution, error: initialize python executor failed ClassNotFoundException org.slf4j.impl.StaticLoggerBinder, as follows:
+#### Q20.
+Pythonspark scheduling execution, error: initialize python executor failed ClassNotFoundException org.slf4j.impl.StaticLoggerBinder, as follows:

 ![linkis-exception-10.png](/Images/Tuning_and_Troubleshooting/linkis-exception-10.png)

 Solution: The reason is that the spark server lacks slf4j-log4j12-1.7.25.jar, copy the above jar and report to /opt/cloudera/parcels/CDH-6.3.2-1.cdh6.3.2.p0.1605554/lib/spark/jars .

-#### Q21, pythonspark scheduling execution, error: initialize python executor failed, submit-version error, as follows:
+#### Q21.
+Pythonspark scheduling execution, error: initialize python executor failed, submit-version error, as follows:

 ![shell-error-03.png](/Images/Tuning_and_Troubleshooting/shell-error-03.png)